02 Jan And that brings us ‘round to Do, oh, oh, oh……

 * * * * * * * *

 I’ll leave you with this: I use January 9th – in about a week – as my cut-off for membership counts.
 Very few checks arrive in the mail before the 9th that are actually intended to be dated in January.
-Most of them are intended to be 2017 gifts.
-So the 9th works out really well.
+Most of them are intended to be previous year gifts.
+So, the 9th works out really well.

 How many people actually gave your organization money last year?
 Count how many people gave you money between 1/9/17 and 1/8/18.
 Now – where did they come from?
 Facebook?
 Direct mail?
 Tabling at the State Fair?
 Special event?
 And if you’re willing, let me know what your numbers are.
 I’ll use the information to track retention rates over the next several years.